Paguritta

 Paguritta is a genus of hermit crabs in the family Paguridae, known as coral hermit crabs.
-Species in this genus live in polychaete tubes associated with corals or bore their own holes in living coral.
-They feed by antennal filtering.
+Atypically for hermit crabs, this genus comprises species which live within polychaete tubes associated with corals (such as those of Spirobranchus giganteus), or bore their own holes in living coral, depending on species.
+They feed by filtering using their modified antennae equipped with setae and setules.

 There are seven species assigned to this genus: